jvandenaardweg/playpost-app/README.md

 ## Upgrading NPM depedencies?
 Run `npm run upgrade-interactive`

+## Releasing a new version of the App?
+Run `npm version x.x.x` and push to git.

 ## Setting up build environment
 Make sure the `.env.staging` and `.env.production` files are filled with the right environment variables.
 Use the correct `ENVIRONMENT` environment variable: